fangq/mmc/mmc/trunk/README.txt

 -f specifies the input file and -s gives the output file name.
 To see all the supported options, run mmc without any parameters.

-The above command only runs 20 photons and it will complete instantly.
-An output onecube.dat will be saved to record the normalized (unitary) fluence at each node.
+The above command only simulates 20 photons and will complete instantly.
+An output onecube.dat will be saved to record the normalized (unitary) flux at each node.
 If one specifies multiple time-windows from the input file, the output will contain multiple blocks with each block corresponding to the time-domain solution at all nodes computed for each time window.

-More sophisticated examples can be found under example/validation and example/meshtest folder, where you can find createmesh scripts and data analysis script after you running the simulations.
+More sophisticated examples can be found under the example/validation and example/meshtest folders, where you can find "createmesh" scripts and post-processing script to make plots from the simulation results.

 -------------------------------------------------------------------------------